raphgilles/stream-a-folder/README.md

 How to use :
 - Change the stream link and the stream key in the stream.sh file.
-- Place the stream.sh in the same folder of your videos.
+- Place the stream.sh in the same directory of your videos.
-- Now launch "sh stream.sh" and that's all !
+- Now go in this directory and run "sh stream.sh" and that's all !

 Automate the livestream :
 - Place the stream.service in your Systemd directory (usually /etc/systemd/system/)